hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 title: Use Chainhook with Bitcoin
 ---

-# Use Chainhook with Bitcoin

-The following guide helps you define predicates to use chainhook with Bitcoin.
+The following guide helps you define predicates to use Chainhook with Bitcoin.
 The predicates are specified based on `if-this`
 , `then-that` constructs.

 ## `if_this` Specifications

-The current `bitcoin` predicates support the following `if_this` constructs.

-Get any transaction matching a given txid.
-The
+Currently, `bitcoin` predicates support the following `if_this` constructs Get any transaction matching a given txid.
 - `txid` mandatory argument
   - admits: - 32 bytes hex encoded type.

 ```json